What can I do to help?

 What is recyclable?

 It depends on your service provider, but typically the following items are recyclable.
-Mixed office paper, newspapers, magazines, catalogs, file folders, manila envelopes, boxboard, drink bottles, aluminum cans, aluminum foil, steel food cans, glass bottles and jars (residential pick-up only), plastic beverage and food containers, plastic carry-out containers, and plastics 1-7.
+Mixed office paper, newspapers, magazines, catalogs, file folders, manila envelopes, cardboard, aluminum cans, aluminum foil, steel food cans, glass bottles and jars (residential pick-up only), plastic beverage and food containers, plastic carry-out containers, and plastics 1-7 (except Styrofoam).

 Click here for a complete list.